 - Alexis Wineman: Autism advocate, Miss America pageant contestant, and “Miss Montana.”

-- Dan Aykroyd: Canadian actor, comedian, writer, producer, and musician best known being part of The Blues Brothers and Ghostbusters.
+- Dan Aykroyd: Canadian actor, comedian, writer, producer, and musician best known for being part of The Blues Brothers and Ghostbusters.

-4. Find Sensory Toys and Tools that Help
+4. Find sensory toys and tools that help

-Check out some of Stages’ sensory products:
+Check out some of Stages Learning's sensory products:

 Sensory Light Up Bouncy Ball:Firm but squeezable and perfect for sensory or tactile stimulation, as a tactile roll, or a sensory brush.

 Wiggle Cushion:A perfect solution for children who have a tough time sitting still.
-A cross between a ball chair and a seat cushion you can inflate it to stimulate balance and core work or deflate it to use it for movement.
+A cross between a ball chair and a seat cushion, you can inflate it to stimulate balance and core work or deflate it to use it for movement.

 Wiggle Feet:Fidgeting with feet allows excess energy to be expelled while sitting at a desk or in any chair helping achieve greater focus.

 Here are some companies in your community that are autism-friendly:

-AMC Theaters and FOCUS:AMC Theaters provide multiple sensory-friendly movie showings each month, creating a theater with adjusted sound and light levels for individuals with sensory needs.
-AMC also created the “Furthering Opportunities, Cultivating Untapped Strengths” “FOCUS” program which is dedicated to developing employability skills for individuals with disabilities and hiring them.
+AMC Theaters and FOCUS:AMC Theaters provides multiple sensory-friendly movie showings each month, creating a theater with adjusted sound and light levels for individuals with sensory needs.
+AMC also created the Furthering Opportunities, Cultivating Untapped Strengths (FOCUS) program which is dedicated to developing employability skills for individuals with disabilities and hiring them.

-Microsoft’s Autism Hiring Program:Inspired by an employee’s son with autism, Microsoft’s Autism Hiring Program was created as a job recruitment program and to help individuals with autism develop career readiness skills.
+Microsoft’s Autism Hiring Program:Inspired by an employee’s autistic son, Microsoft’s Autism Hiring Program was created as a job recruitment program to help autistic individuals develop career readiness skills.
 Participants focus on job capabilities and unique skills that they can offer companies.

-Walgreens REDI:Walgreens Retail Employers with Disabilities “REDI” program works with local agencies to provide training to prospective employees in specific skill areas then place them in settings that are supportive and appropriate for their skills.
+Walgreens REDI:Walgreens Retail Employers with Disabilities (REDI) program works with local agencies to provide training to prospective employees in specific skill areas and then place them in settings that are supportive and appropriate for their skills.

-Royal Caribbean Cruise Lines and Autism on the Seas:Royal Caribbean Cruise Lines have created autism friendly cruises, including staff who are specially trained to support the needs of families and children with autism.
-Extensive dietary-responsive menus, sensory-friendly relaxing and recreational areas are included onboard.
+Royal Caribbean Cruise Lines and Autism on the Seas:Royal Caribbean Cruise Lines has created autism-friendly cruises, including staff who are specially trained to support the needs of families with autistic children.
+Extensive dietary-responsive menus, and sensory-friendly relaxing and recreational areas are included onboard.

 Home Depot:Home Depot has partnered with an organization called “Ken’s Krew” to recruit and train employees with disabilities.
 The program provides job matching, training, job coaching, and community support for employees.

 Here are some children’s books that emphasize messages about friendship, community, and understanding:

-7. Spread Awareness in Your Community
+7. Spread awareness in your community

-8. Spread Kindness
+8. Spread kindness

-- Look Me in the Eye: My Life with Asperger’s (John Elder Robinson): This memoir follows Robinson’s experiences growing up with autism.
+- Look Me in the Eye: My Life with Asperger’s (John Elder Robinson): This memoir follows Robinson’s experiences growing up autistic.
 Through challenges in school, his career working with the rock band “KISS,” and building a family of his own, this humorous, moving look at life on the autism spectrum is a must-read.

 - “Musings of an Aspie”: Meet Cynthia Kim.
-Author of her blog “Musings of an Aspie,” Kim documents her personal experiences navigating the world as a woman with autism.
-She documents anecdotes from her life and reviews resources for individuals on the spectrum.
-Kim has also published articles in Autism Parenting Magazine, Thinking Person’s Guide to Autism and Autism West Midlands’ magazine.
+Author of her blog “Musings of an Aspie,” Kim documents her personal experiences navigating the world as an autistic woman.
+She documents anecdotes from her life and reviews resources for autistic individuals.
+Kim has also published articles in Autism Parenting Magazine, Thinking Person’s Guide to Autism and Autism West Midlands magazine.

 - “Love on the Spectrum”: Are you a reality television fan?
 Enthusiastic about The Bachelor?
 Check out the Netflix series “Love on the Spectrum.”
-This docu series follows seven young adults who are on the autism spectrum as they explore dating, relationships, and finding love.
+This docu-series follows seven autistic young adults as they explore dating, relationships, and finding love.

-- “The World Needs All Kinds of Minds” TEDXTalk (Temple Grandin): Temple Grandin is an American scientist, activist, and autism advocate.
-Watch her TEDXTalk where she talks about how her mind works: her ability to think in pictures, her problem-solving abilities, and how life on the autism spectrum has benefitted her.
+- “The World Needs All Kinds of Minds” TEDXTalk (Temple Grandin): Temple Grandin is an autistic American scientist, activist, and autism advocate.
+Watch her TEDXTalk where she talks about how her mind works: her ability to think in pictures, her problem-solving abilities, and how life as an autistic has benefitted her.
 The world needs all kinds of minds, and Grandin is an ambassador for inclusion.

-What ways are you celebrating World Autism Day on April 2?
+In what ways are you celebrating World Autism Day on April 2?